n3d1117/chatgpt-telegram-bot/README.md

   - Allow the bot to be used in group chats with specific commands
 - [ ] Advanced commands
   - With premade ad-hoc prompts
-- [ ] Token based authentication
-  - As an alternative to email/password authentication for those who signed up with other services (Google/Microsoft) or for those who get a `Captcha detected` error, see [#13](https://github.com/n3d1117/chatgpt-telegram-bot/issues/13)

 PRs are always welcome!